brianary/scripts/README.md

 - **[Format-Date.ps1](Format-Date.ps1)**: Returns a date/time as a named format.
 - **[Format-EscapedUrl.ps1](Format-EscapedUrl.ps1)**: Escape URLs more aggressively.
 - **[Format-HtmlDataTable.ps1](Format-HtmlDataTable.ps1)**: Right-aligns numeric data in an HTML table for emailing, and optionally zebra-stripes &c.
-- **[Format-Permutations.ps1](Format-Permutations.ps1)**: Builds format strings using every combination of elements from multiple arrays.
+- :up: **[Format-Permutations.ps1](Format-Permutations.ps1)**: Builds format strings using every combination of elements from multiple arrays.
 - **[Format-Xml.ps1](Format-Xml.ps1)**: Pretty-print XML.
 - **[Get-AspNetEvents.ps1](Get-AspNetEvents.ps1)**: Parses ASP.NET errors from the event log on the given server.
 - **[Get-AssemblyFramework.ps1](Get-AssemblyFramework.ps1)**: Gets the framework version an assembly was compiled for.